Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/historical_investigation/README.rst

 The historical appendix contains:

-* a map of the historic monitoring bores (figure reproduced below)
+* A map of the historic monitoring bores (figure reproduced below)
-* groundwater level records at 5 bores during the historic low lake levels
+* Groundwater level records at 5 bores during the historic low lake levels
     * Bore 13
     * Bore 315
     * Bore 513
     * Bore 515
-    * "Butterfields" bore
+    * Bore Butterfields
-* a contoured map of the change in groundwater level for every 1 meter drop in lake level
+* A contoured map of the change in groundwater level for every 1 meter drop in lake level
-* a contoured map which identifies the lake level where the groundwater level is unlikely to be affected by the lake level
+* A contoured map which identifies the lake level where the groundwater level is unlikely to be affected by the lake level
-* discussion and conclusions
+* Discussion and conclusions

 .. figure:: ../historical_investigation/figures/historical_head_locs.png
    :height: 650 px